 What's the difference between Cottage Pie and Shepherd's Pie?

-Cottage pie and shepherd’s pie are these days very similar.
-Both are made from a savoury mince covered in mashed potatoes.
-The only difference is a cottage pie is made with beef, whereas a shepherd’s pie is made with lamb.
+Cottage pie and shepherd's pie are very similar.
+Both are made from savoury ground meat covered in mashed potatoes.
+The only difference is a cottage pie is made with beef, whereas a shepherd's pie is made with lamb.

 Years ago a cottage pie was made with a topping of scalloped potatoes, rather than mash.
 The scallops resembled the roof tiles on a cottage, which is where the name comes from.
 You could still use scalloped potatoes for this recipe if you wanted.
 I just prefer it with mashed potatoes - and my crunchy topping of cheese and breadcrumbs.